NewFormat logo

 PDF/UA - Icon

-There are two common methods for the creation of accessible PDF documents:
+There are three common methods for the creation of accessible PDF documents.

 like Microsoft Word, Adobe InDesign, Adobe Acrobat,